 This program pairs Mentors with Mentees, and provides access to targeted and concrete mentorship opportunities for South Asian women in the law.
 Once we receive your intake form, your name will be added to the respective registries for our Mentors and Mentees.
 Placements take in to consideration the commonly identified areas of legal practice, and interests outlined in your intake forms as well as other needs identified by the Mentee.

-Upon placement, you will receive an e-mail notification, which will include contact information for the Mentor and Mentee, and highlights the common ground, which brings you together.
+Upon placement, you will receive an e-mail notification, which will include contact information and highlights the common ground, which brings you together.
 Additionally, a number of relevant guiding questions, and an optional sample mentoring agreement will be included in the e-mail notification.
-The Program will follow up with you at the half way mark, and at the closing point with a feedback form.
+The Program will follow up with you at the half-way mark, and at the closing point with a feedback form.